Wireless power for automotive and smart homes with Mike Brown of Inverse08 August 2019

 Yuval: When you think about long-range wireless charging, there are many different performance parameters.
 If you were evaluating different systems, there are the things that are obviously must-have.
 You must have consumer safety certification if you want to deploy this in someone’s home.
 It must not double your energy bill, so it must be efficient.
 Of course, it needs to deliver ample power, enough to power everything that you’re looking for.
 But one area that I think is sometimes overlooked is the size.
 If a long-range wireless power system has two parts, a transmitter, and a receiver, and I think that it is quite important to have a small transmitter, something that doesn’t clog up your living room, and even more importantly, a tiny receiver that doesn’t increase the size of the device.
 Would you agree?

 Mike: Yes.
 Yes.
 I think it’s definitely important that you don’t have a giant addition on the side making the product even larger than it needs to be.
 I think that that’s definitely a concern.
 I think another thinking about sort of wishlist of wireless charging, I think safety has to be up there as a very high priority.
 If the system is not safe, or if people have concerns about safety, then I don’t see consumers adopting it.
 I think people will become worried, they’ll think, “Well, why do I want to change from a proven system like a cable?
 Cable, there’s no worry about interference or anything.
 Why would I move away from that and switch to an unproven system for a small benefit?”
-I think, once you start getting into those sort of questions, consumers are going to have concerns, and they might become spooked.
+I think, once you start getting into those sorts of questions, consumers are going to have concerns, and they might become spooked.
 So, I would list safety up there as very, very top-priority.

 Yuval: Absolutely.
 And that’s why we went through great pains to make sure that we have UL, and U.S. government, international governments’ consumer safety certification.
 And even that, sometimes, is not enough in terms of people say, “Well, is it safe?” and you say, “Well, here are all my safety approval seals,” and they say, “Well, this is good, but is it safe?”

 Yuval: So, we have to get there.
 Excellent.
-If you were controlling the Wi-Charge development plan for the next couple years, what would you have us focus on?
+If you were controlling the Wi-Charge development plan for the next couple of years, what would you have us focus on?

 Mike: Well, as an outsider who … In terms of what I would be interested in for the future, this is, in general, for wireless charging, because I’m not privy to the internals of Wi-Charge or anything, I would be most interested, as a consumer and as an observer of the industry, in adoption.
 I would like to know that a charging system that I have chosen to fit into my house would be supported in the future.
 I think that can be a concern.
 You have these competing standards.
 How do I know that I chose the right one?
 Oh, maybe I chose the wrong one and now I have to fit everything all over again.
 So, yeah.
 Adoption would be very high on my list.
 And also, communicating about safety and ensuring that the product is safe would be, for any wireless charging system, definitely, those would be my two major priorities.